Angel1116/Crawling-financial-reports/README.md

 # Crawling financial reports
 This is one of the tasks I completed as a research assistant.
 There are 847,963 financial reports crawled from EDGAR.

-## Techniques I used
+## Techniques

 **Web Crawling Techniques:**
 - Utilized `requests` and `BeautifulSoup` to fetch and parse webpage content.
-- Employed Selenium to handle dynamic elements in the Chrome browser.
+- Employed `Selenium` to handle dynamic elements in the Chrome browser.

 **Data Processing and Formatting:**
 - Standardized file names by removing invalid characters (e.g., `/` and `,`) for easier storage.